JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Refutational normalization

+\hide{This (\textsc{anyOf-r}) optimization is implemented by the function \akw{fastCheck}.
+Observe that \akw{fastCheck} uses \akw{fastFailAllCS} ra\-ther than {\allCS}: \akw{fastCheck} is intended to be incomplete but fast, as fast as the rule-based system.
+If $C$ is included in the complement of $S_i$, for some $i\leq n$, \akw{fastCheck} invokes the test $\allCS(C,S_{i},E)$ for $i$ times, and the test returns a non-$\dFalse$ value for the first $i-1$ times; hence, these $i-1$ ``unhelpful'' tests must fail rapidly.
+For this reason, instead of $\akw{allCS}(C,S_i,E)$, we use here a function $\akw{fastFailAllCS}(C,S_i,E)$ that fails rapidly, as rapidly as the corresponding test in the rule-based approach.

+$\akw{fastFailAllCS}$ behaves like $\allCS$ in all cases apart from the $\aall[\ldots]$, where it behaves as the rule-based system: it fails when the optimized test fails.
+Hence, while $\allCS$ is complete but may be slow, $\akw{fastFailAllCS}$ is not complete --- which is OK since it is only used to implement a non-complete optimization --- but is fast.
+The pseudocode of this function can be found in the full \mrevone{paper \cite{full}}{1.10}.

+The use of this fast-fail approach makes the $\akw{fastCheck}$ test as efficient as the rule-based approach in all cases when the judgment is rule-provable. }

-The (\textsc{anyOf-r}) incomplete approach is implemented by the function \akw{fastCheck}.
-Observe that \akw{fastCheck} uses \akw{fastFailAllCS} rather than {\allCS}. \akw{fastCheck} is intended to be incomplete but fast, as fast as the rule-based system.
-However, \akw{fastCheck} invokes the test $\fastFailAllCS(C,S_{i},E)$ for up to $n$ times, and we expect this test to retun $\dFalse$ just once, and fail, or return a non-$\dFalse$ value, the other $n-1$ times; hence, these $n-1$ failing tests must fail rapidly.
-For this reason, instead of $\akw{allCS}(C,S_i,E)$, we use here a function $\akw{fastFailAllCS}(C,S_i,E)$ that behaves like $\allCS$ in all cases apart from the $\aall[\ldots]$, where it fails when the optimized test fails.
-Hence, while $\allCS$ is complete but may be slow, $\akw{fastFailAllCS}$ is not complete --- which is ok since it is only used to implement a non-complete optimization --- but is fast.
-The use of this fast-fail approach makes the $\akw{fastCheck}$ test as efficient as the rule-based approach in all cases when the judgement is rule-provable.
+\iflong{This (\textsc{anyOf-r}) optimization is implemented by the function \akw{fastCheck}.
+Observe that \akw{fastCheck} uses \akw{fastFailAllCS} ra\-ther than {\allCS}. \akw{fastCheck} is intended to be incomplete but fast, as fast as the rule-based system.
+If $C$ is included in the complement of $S_i$, for some $i\leq n$, \akw{fastCheck} invokes the test $\allCS(C,S_{i},E)$ for $i$ times, and the test returns a non-$\dFalse$ value for the first $i-1$ times; hence, these $i-1$ ``unhelpful'' tests must fail rapidly.
+For this reason, instead of $\akw{allCS}(C,S_i,E)$, we use here a function $\akw{fastFailAllCS}(C,\allowbreak S_i,E)$ that fails rapidly, as rapidly as the corresponding test in the rule-based approach.

+$\akw{fastFailAllCS}$ behaves like $\allCS$ in all cases apart from $\aall[\ldots]$, where it behaves as the rule-based system: it fails when the optimized test fails.
+Hence, while $\allCS$ is complete but may be slow, $\akw{fastFailAllCS}$ is not complete --- which is OK since it is only used to implement a non-complete optimization --- but is fast.
+The use of this fast-fail approach makes the $\akw{fastCheck}$ test as efficient as the rule-based approach in all cases when the judgment is rule-provable.

-\iflong{In principle, $\akw{fastFailAllCS}$ is defined by substituting every call to $\allCS$ by a call to $\fastFailAllCS$, and similarly by substituting calls to $\allCS$ with $\akw{fastFailAllCS}$ to and $\allCK$ with $\akw{fastFailAllCK}$.
+In principle, $\akw{fastFailAllCS}$ is defined by substituting every call to $\allCS$ by a call to $\fastFailAllCS$, and similarly by substituting calls to $\allCS$ with $\akw{fastFailAllCS}$ to and $\allCK$ with $\akw{fastFailAllCK}$.
 In the code, we just add one extra parameter to all the functions that makes them use either the ``fast'' or the complete approach.}